cllopes/reactathon/material/1_es6/5_promises/readme.md

 ### Axios Example

-While in most cases you won't need to write you own promise you will often use promise based libraries (especially for making asynchronous http requests).
+While in most cases you won't need to write your own promise you will often use promise based libraries (especially for making asynchronous http requests).

 A good example is using the  [Axios](https://github.com/axios/axios) promise based http library, while the implementation details don't matter `axios.get` will make an asynchronous `GET` request that returns a promise that can be dealt with using `.then` and `.catch` blocks: